krother/Python3_Basics_Tutorial/first_steps/slideshow.md

 ### Exercise 2: Paths

-Next, we will read an image froma different folder.
+Next, we will read an image from a different folder.

 Move the entire ordner with 10 images into your folder with Python programs.